EckerChristian/EOSsampler/README.md

 # EOS/TOV Inference Code

-This project samples dense-matter equations of state (EOSs), writes them to HDF5 files, and then solves the Tolman-Oppenheimer-Volkoff (TOV) equations for each sampled EOS.
-The code is organized as two executables:
+This project samples dense-matter EOS tables, writes them to HDF5 files, and then solves the Tolman-Oppenheimer-Volkoff (TOV) equations for each accepted EOS.
+The code is organized as two MPI-aware executables:

-- `EOS`: samples EOS tables and writes EOS-side parameters and likelihoods.
+- `EOS`: samples EOS tables, writes EOS-side parameters, and optionally writes an auxiliary pre-transition EOS extension.
 - `TOV`: reads the EOS tables, solves stellar sequences, computes TOV-side likelihoods, and appends the results to the same HDF5 files.

-The code is MPI-aware.
-Each MPI rank works with its own HDF5 file:
+Each MPI rank writes or processes its own HDF5 file:

 ```text
 rank 0 -> 0.h5